 Many of us believe that by working 24 hours a day and running ourselves into the ground we will succeed no matter what.
 It’s not true!
 It’s all about working smart.

 Don’t ever let the candle burn at both ends.
-I’ve been guilty of this and in hindsight it’s not as effective as I perhaps once thought.
-I heard someone say the other day as they were taking their carrying their daughter to bed “I work hard in the day so I get to enjoy the most important thing at the end of the day”, wise words!
+I’ve been guilty of this and in hindsight, it’s not as effective as I perhaps once thought.
+I heard someone say the other day as they were taking their daughter to bed “I work hard in the day so I get to enjoy the most important thing at the end of the day”, wise words!